Igor Coronado

-Igor Caique Coronado (born 18 August 1992) is a Brazilian professional footballer who is an attacking midfielder who plays for Campeonato Brasileiro Série A club Corinthians.
+Igor Caique Coronado (born 18 August 1992) is a Brazilian professional footballer who is an attacking midfielder who plays for UAE Pro League club Sharjah.

 Club career

 Early years

 Coronado joined the academy of English club Milton Keynes Dons at the age of 15 in 2007.
 On 7 May 2011, at the age of 18, he was named amongst the substitutes for the club's final game of the 2010–11 season against Oldham Athletic.

 Following his release from the club after the end of the season, Coronado joined the reserve team of Swiss club Grasshoppers for a brief period before signing for English seventh-tier club Banbury United.

 Floriana

 In November 2012, Coronado joined Maltese Premier League club Floriana.
 His league debut for Floriana came on 10 November 2012 in a 2–2 away draw with Melita.
 His first league goal for the club came on 10 December 2012 in a 3–1 home win over Balzan.
 His goal, the third of the match for Floriana, came in the 48th minute.
 During his time with the club, Coronado scored a total of 32 goals in 63 league appearances, including three hat-tricks.